za3k/short-programs/README.md

 ---
 Displays the webcam through ASCII graphics.
 Just for fun.

+changed-files
+---
+In Arch Linux, lists the config files which have been altered from the default.

 confirm
 ---
 (Dead) `cp confirm.txt /usr/share/confirm/confirm` for install.
 Randomly tells you to avoid a default course of action to switch up habits.
 Poorly designed, doesn't work.